Update on Coronavirus (COVID-19)

 We are following the orders of the Department of Public Health and closing our office until further notice.
 This order began this morning, March 17, and will continue through April 7.

-As this situation continues to evolve, it is important that we all work together to keep ourselves and our community healthy and safe.
-In doing so, not only will we help our families, but also those who are at a higher risk for illnesses, such as the older population and those with compromised immune systems.
+As this situation continues to evolve, we all must work together to keep ourselves and our community healthy and safe.
+In doing so, we will help our families and those at a higher risk for illnesses, such as the older population and those with compromised immune systems.

 Here are some guidelines to help protect yourself, those around you, and our office: